-Chinese New Year Traditions - Top 15 Activities/Celebrations
+Chinese New Year Tradition - Top 15 Activities/Celebrations for Chinese Lunar New Year

 In the days leading up to Chinese New Year, Chinese families sweep the floors, wash clothes and other things, clean spiders' webs, and dredge ditches.

-It is traditionally believed that dust represents "old" things, so cleaning houses means doing away with the "old" and preparing for the "new"; with the intention of sweeping all the rotten luck from the previous year out the door.
-People do this willingly in the hope of a good year ahead.
+It is traditionally believed that dust represents old things, so cleaning houses means doing away with the old and preparing for the new.
+People do this willingly in the hope of a good year ahead, intending to sweep all the rotten luck from the previous year out the door.

 2. Hanging Red Lanterns